openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/04-implement-camel-client.md

 ## Congratulations!

-You've implemented the integration with our CoffeeService using Apache Camel's `netty-http` component.
+We've implemented the integration with our CoffeeService using Apache Camel's `netty-http` component.
 Well done!